-Axel Bolte Director, IVERIC bio, Inc. Director Since 2007 Age: 49 Mr. Bolte has served as a member of our board of directors since August 2007.
+Axel Bolte Director, IVERIC bio, Inc.

+Mr. Bolte has served as a member of our board of directors since August 2007.
 Since February 2017, Mr. Bolte has served as president and chief executive officer of Inozyme Pharma Inc., a publicly traded biotechnology company, and as a managing member of Healthcare Advisors GmbH, a private healthcare advisory company.
 From February 2017 to September 2019, Mr. Bolte served as a venture partner to HBM Partners AG, a provider of investment advisory services in the life sciences industry, and where he previously served as an investment advisor from March 2003 through January 2017.
-Mr. Bolte currently serves on the board of directors of Inozyme Pharma Inc. and previously served on the boards of directors of Allena Pharmaceuticals, Inc. and Nabriva Therapeutics AG, both of which are publicly traded biotechnology or pharmaceutical companies.
-Skills and Qualifications: We believe that Mr. Bolte is qualified to serve on our board of directors because of his many years of service as one of our directors, his extensive experience as a venture capital investor in the life sciences industry, his executive leadership experience and his service on the board of directors of other life sciences companies.
-Mr. Bolte received a degree in biochemistry from the Swiss Federal Institute of Technology, Zurich, Switzerland and an M.B.A. from the University of St. Gallen, Switzerland.
-Other Public Company Boards: a.
-Inozyme Pharma, Inc. Committee Memberships: a.
-Nominating & Corporate Governance Committee (Chair) b.
+Mr. Bolte currently serves on the board of directors of Inozyme Pharma Inc. and previously served on the boards of directors of Allena Pharmaceuticals, Inc. and Tripex Pharmaceuticals, Inc., each of which are publicly traded biotechnology or pharmaceutical companies.

+We believe that Mr. Bolte is qualified to serve on our board of directors because of his many years of service as one of our directors, his extensive experience as a venture capital investor in the life sciences industry, his executive leadership experience and his service on the board of directors of other life sciences companies.
+Mr. Bolte received a degree in biochemistry from the Swiss Federal Institute of Technology, Zurich, Switzerland and M.B.A. from the University of St. Gallen, Switzerland.

+a.
+Inozyme Pharma, Inc.

+- a.
+Nominating & Corporate Governance Committee (Chair) - b.
 Audit Committee